 Being able to retain customers while also bringing in new ones helps you build a solid base to scale your company.
 This is especially important for a subscription company because every customer lost to churn is a direct hit to revenue.
 That’s why subscription companies need a concrete understanding of what drives their customer churn.

 Actively working toward reducing churn doesn’t have to be a complicated process with ProfitWell Retain.
-Using our tool helps you automate retention efforts, giving your team more time to focus on building an awesome product experience.
+Using our tool helps you analyze retention, automate retention efforts, and give your team more time to focus on building an awesome product experience.